ajylee/gpaw-rtxs/doc/documentation/manual.rst

 Number of electronic bands
 --------------------------

+This parameter determines how many bands are included in the calculation for each spin.
+For example, for spin-unpolarized system with 10 valence electrons ``nbands=5`` would include all the occupied states.
+In 10 valence electron spin-polarized system with magnetic moment of 2 a minimum of ``nbands=6`` is needed (6 occupied bands for spin-up, 4 occupied bands and 2 empty bands for spin down).

 The default number of electronic bands (``nbands``) is equal to the number of atomic orbitals present in the atomic setups.
 For systems with the occupied states well separated from the unoccupied states,